Get the worry-free services and expert support you need to form an S Corp in Oregon today.

 As we mentioned above, an S Corp is simply an IRS tax election.
 However, filing File Form 2553 with the IRS is arguably the most important formation step.
 Form 2553 makes your C Corp or LLC into an Oregon S Corporation.

-Also, if you have an LLC as your foundational entity, you first need to make a tax election with the IRS and the Oregon Department of Revenue to treat it as a corporation.
-After that step, an LLC can file Form 2553 to elect S Corp treatment.
+Also, if you have an LLC as your foundational entity, you first need to make a tax election with the Internal Revenue Service and the Oregon Department of Revenue to treat it as a corporation.
+After that step, an LLC can file Form 2553 to elect S Corporation status.

 S Corps confer significant tax benefits to its shareholders.
 However, to access those benefits, the IRS requires very specific qualifying requirements.
 The IRS states that an S Corp must: